WE DO Oil CONVERSIONS!

 - Increase the value of your home

-A new modern gas or propane heating system is more typically more affordable, efficient, and provides more effective heats than oil.
+A new modern gas, propane or Electric heating system is more typically more affordable, efficient, and provides more effective heat than oil.
 This makes it more attractive for potential buyers, and is often a great return on investment.

 Other things to consider: